Early Communication Program (ECP)

 Coordinator: Aimi Moss

-AACC’s Strategic Contact Interval (SCI) program systematically engages students throughout their academic career.
-Identified chronological milestones call for individualized contacts from AACC Advisors/Counselors.
+The Student Success Center's Strategic Contact Interval (SCI) program systematically engages students throughout their academic career.
+Identified chronological milestones call for individualized contacts from Student Success Center Advisors/Counselors.
 The primary goals found in the SCI program is gauging a student’s commitment and connection to their academic, social, and personal purpose as well as providing a clear path to achieving academic and career success.
 A standard contact interval plan would include:

 YEAR “ONE” (0-25 credits)